antdvid/LongTermVaR/README.md

 # Code
 PdfFitter.py: the class try to compute the fitting parameters of the target distribution and also produces the fitting error LucaSpadafora2013.py: the main class for the algorithm, implementing the methodology from the paper.
+GetObservationFromDb.py: get data utility functions

+# Data
+The data is imported from an internal database and cached as cache_axid.txt file.
+If different data source is used, one can either replace the content of cache_1692.txt file (like a hacking) or rewrite the function get_data_from_dataid() in GetObservationFromDb.py with your own implementation.
+The test in performed on IBM stock and the data id is hardcoded in the code.
+Please feel free to modify if other data is used.